TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Codeblocks.rst

             $a='b';

+.. _codeblock-shorthand:

 Using the '::' Notation (Recommended)
 =====================================

-It's nice to use this notation and the preferred way to create a code block in case the highlighting is preset as desired and you don't need the special options of the code-block directive.
+It's nice to use this notation and the preferred way to create a code block in case the highlighting is preset as desired (with the :ref:`codeblocks-highlight-directive`) and you don't need the special options of the :ref:`codeblock-directive`.

 However, the behavior of the '::' notation is "sort of intelligent".
 So let's explain it here. *Background:* "Sphinx" is based on "Docutils".
 Docutils handles the basic *parse*, *transform* and *create output* process for single files.
-Sphinx builds an this and adds the ability to handle multi file documentation projects.
+Sphinx builds on this and adds the ability to handle multi file documentation projects.
 The '::' notation is already part of Docutil's `reST specification for creating "literal blocks"
 <http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#literal-blocks>`__.